Fluvio-Research/metrics-dashboard/README.md

 To install additional plugins:

 1. **Using pre-built image:**
-   - Use the Grafana web interface (Configuration → Plugins)
+   - Use the Metrics Dashboard web interface (Configuration → Plugins)
    - Or modify the Docker Compose file to include plugin installation

 2. **When building custom Docker image:**